JessKaria/project-3/README.md

 ![here](https://github.com/JessKaria/project-3/blob/main/Timeline.png?raw=true)

-We worked collaboratively to design our backend, from our models right through to sudo-coding controllers, once we were agreed on the functionality and what our MVP was be then started dividing responsibility of the project.
+We worked collaboratively to design our backend, from our models right through to sudo-coding controllers, once we agreed on the functionality and what our MVP was going to be, we then started dividing responsibility of the project.

 * Back-end - Day 2, 3, 4
 * Front-end - Day 4, 5, 6, 7